Carmendelope/unified-logging/README.md

 Kubernetes, and therefore the Nalej platform, uses the standard Docker mechanism to collect logs from applications: everything a container writes to `stdout` or `stderr` gets captured in a file on the node where that container runs.
 The Unified Logging solution deploys a filebeat instance on each node to scrape those logs, filter them and store them in a cluster-local ElasticSearch instance.

 First of all, filebeat annotates each log line with Kubernetes information.
 Then, it discards any log line that does not originate from a container with the label `nalej-organization` set - in other words, it only deals with user applications.
-Next, it discards lines originating from `zt-sidecar` containers, as though they are deployed in a user namespace, they are not part of the user logging infromation.
+Next, it discards lines originating from `zt-sidecar` containers, because although they are deployed in a user namespace, they are not part of the user logging infromation.
 Lastly, it drops almost all annotations for a log line except for the Kubernetes namespace and labels, to save space.

 Currently the standard filebeat/ElasticSearch indexing is used - this should be changed to an index per namespace, as this will be much more efficient; this is what we will query on (as this is per application/fragment).

 An application cluster-local component, `unified-logging-slave`, implements `Search` and `Expire` endpoints to retrieve cluster-local logs.
-Search implements filters for application instance and service group instance as well as free text search and an optional time range.
-Expire will delete all logs for a specific application instance.
+* `Search` implements filters for application instance and service group instance as well as free text search and an optional time range.
+* `Expire` will delete all logs for a specific application instance.

 The logging slave will return at most 10,000 log lines (this is a default ElasticSearch limitation).
 To retrieve more logs, we should implement the use of the Elastic scroll or pagination APIs.